-This is the fourth in a series of monitoring and progress reports on the implementation of the SEMS Management Scheme.
-It was undertaken 42 months into the implementation phase of the Scheme.
-The information will be updated again in one year (February 2009).
-These reports are collected annually and will form the basis of the monitoring and review of the SEMS Management Scheme which will occur next year in 2009.
+This is the fifth in a series of monitoring and progress reports on the implementation of the SEMS Management Scheme.
+It was undertaken 5 years into the implementation phase of the Scheme.
+The information in this and the previous reports will form the basis of the monitoring and review of the SEMS Management Scheme, which w vill occur between 2009 - 2010.